Stocks trade mixed on Wall Street after big gains last week

-The S&P 500 was up less than 0.1% as of 10:30 a.m.
+The S&P 500 was mostly unchanged as of 11:23 a.m.
 Eastern.
-The Dow Jones Industrial Average was down 0.3%, dragged lower by Boeing and Chevon.
+The Dow Jones Industrial Average fell 187 points, or 0.5%, to 34,246, dragged lower by Boeing and UnitedHealth Group.
 The Nasdaq Composite was up 0.7%, lifted by big technology companies like Microsoft and Apple.

+Most companies within the S&P 500 index were slipping, but gains from technology stocks helped temper the losses.
+Utilities also made solid gains.

 The last two weeks have been a bit of a seesaw for investors, as Wall Street tries to navigate the potential threat of inflation along with the strong U.S. economic recovery that's coming as the pandemic wanes.
 Two weeks ago, markets fell sharply after Federal Reserve officials signaled to investors that they planned to raise interest rates as soon as 2023, much earlier than the market has anticipated.